billyblanko/MyNetworkNotes/README.md

 -- select the automatic cable to connect all devices except both Routers -- use the cross-over cable to connect both routers

+# Subnetting  IPv4 Networks

+# *IPv4 addressing*

+IPv4 addresses are 32-bit logical address - Consists of a network portion and a host portion

+*Characteristics Of IPv4*

+-- Length will vary depending on the size of the network.

+-- A network is a range of addresses

+-- All devices on the same network have The same network portion (network ID) but a different host portion (host ID)

+*Important Addresses to Determine In an IPv4 Network Range*

+- Network Address (first address in the range): This is used to identify the network itself

+- Broadcast Address (last address in the range) :- This is used to send a message on all devices in the network at once.

+- First usable host (address after the network address)

+- Last usable host (address before the broadcast address)

+# *Binary Anding Process*

+A binary Anding process is used to find the network address of a host.
+By performing a bitwise AND operation between an IP address and its subnet mask, network devices can identify the network portion of the IP address.
+This is essential for routers to make forwarding decisions and for devices to determine if they are on the same network.

+For Example,

+Given the host Ipv4 address and Subnet mask 192.168.2.34/24

+Using ANDing process find the network address of the host.

+/24 subnet mask equals 255.255.255.0